zorael/kameloso/README.md

 ### ***Except nothing happens***

-Before allowing *anyone* to trigger any restricted functionality, the bot will try to identify that user by querying the server for what services account the accessing user is logged onto, if not already known.
-For full administrative privileges you will need to be logged in with an account listed in the `admins` field in the configuration file, while other users may be defined with other permissions in your [`users.json` file](#other-files).
+Before allowing *anyone* to trigger any restricted functionality, the bot will try to identify the accessing user by querying the server for what services account that user is logged onto, if not already known.
+For full administrative privileges you will need to be logged into services with an account listed in the `admins` field in the configuration file, while other users may be defined with other permissions in your [`users.json` file](#other-files).
 If a user is not logged onto services it is considered as not being uniquely identifiable and cannot be resolved to an account.

-> In the case of **hostmasks mode**, the above still applies but "accounts" are derived from hostmasks.
+> In the case of **hostmasks mode**, the above still applies but "accounts" are derived from user hostmasks.
 See the **Admin** plugin `!hostmask` command (and the `hostmasks.json` file) for how to map hostmasks to would-be accounts.
-Hostmasks are a weaker solution to user identification but not all servers may offer services.
+Hostmasks are a weaker solution to user identification but not all servers offer services.
 Also see [the wiki entry on hostmasks](https://github.com/zorael/kameloso/wiki/On-servers-without-services-(e.g.-no-NickServ)).

 ## Twitch